 Since the PDP is a minimization problem, the values of \( \gamma_{*} \) and \( \beta_{*} \) at each layer must be adjusted to minimize \( F_{q}(\gamma, \beta) \).
 The essence of QAOA lies in applying two types of operators in a manner that increases the probability of the system collapsing into basis states corresponding to the smallest values of \( H_c \).
 As a hybrid algorithm, QAOA leverages classical optimization methods, such as COBYLA or Nelder-Mead, to tune the angles at each layer.
 The optimization process terminates when either the maximum number of iterations is reached or the function tolerance falls below a predefined threshold.
 Once the optimal values of \( \gamma_{*} \) and \( \beta_{*} \) are determined, the quantum circuit is updated accordingly, and multiple final samples are generated.
 The bit string \( z_{*} \) with the highest probability from these samples is then output.
 In \( z_{*} \), the spin direction of each qubit corresponds to the 0-1 values of the decision variables in the original optimization problem, allowing for the direct extraction of the final PDS.
 According to theoretical results \citep{RN436}, increasing the number of layers \( q \) brings \( F_{q}(\gamma, \beta) \) closer to the optimal value.
 However, deeper layers lead to more complex quantum circuits, which present significant challenges when implementing QAOA on both real quantum computers and local quantum simulators.
-Therefore, this study focuses on analyzing the performance of QAOA in solving the PDP with a limited number of layers.

 In this chapter, we introduced the basic workflow of QAOA.
-In the subsequent chapters, we will conduct experiments to evaluate the performance of low-layer QAOA in solving the PDP.
+In the subsequent chapter, we will conduct experiments to evaluate the performance of QAOA in solving the PDP.